 Is it really safe to send you money online?

-I completely understand how difficult it can be to hire a freelancer - that's why I wrote a post about it.
-If you're not very comfortable with billing directly, chat with me about options to have funds placed in escrow through one of the platforms I work with, like Upwork or Storetasker.
+If you're not very comfortable with billing directly, chat with me about options to have funds placed in escrow through one of the platforms we work with, like Upwork or Storetasker.

 Do you need the username and password to my Shopify store?

-NO!
-Please do not EVER give out that information.
 Any Shopify Partner or Expert will request access to your store via collaborator access.
 This is a standard in the Shopify world and anyone who requests this or a staff account is either a bad actor or not familiar enough with Shopify.

-When collaborator access is requested, you sign off on specific permissions so I'm not able to access parts of your store that I do not need.
-Here's a link to Shopify's docs on that.
+When collaborator access is requested, you sign off on specific permissions so we're not able to access parts of your store that we do not need.

 If I approve collaborator access to my store, can you see my credit card information?